AlzbetaTuerkova/VirtualScreening/README.md

 - **combined_list_of_top250_used_for_docking.csv** -- The final set of compounds that were carried over to the 3D phase.

 ### 44_compound_IC50.xls
-This file contains IC50 measurements from the first round of in vitro screening (n=44 compounds).
+This .xls file contains IC50 measurements from the first round of in vitro screening (n=44 compounds).
 Compound InChiKey, ZINC ID, canonical smiles, IC50 values, and average number of measurements, are listed in the .xls table.

+### 6_compounds_poses.zip
+This .zip file contains docking data (.pdb files for the transporter and calculated poses) for the six compounds identified on the basis of the full dose curve measurements.

+### G1.csv
+This .csv file contains a list of 15 pre-selected OATP1B1 hits for experimental testing.
+Compound InChiKey, group label (based on the machine learning model used), and scoring function from the compound docking into OATP1B1, OATP1B3, and OATP2B1, respectively, is listed in the .csv table.

+### G2.csv
+This .csv file contains a list of 15 pre-selected OATP1B3 hits for experimental testing.
+Compound InChiKey, group label (based on the machine learning model used), and scoring function from the compound docking into OATP1B1, OATP1B3, and OATP2B1, respectively, is listed in the .csv table.

+### G3.csv
+This .csv file contains a list of 15 pre-selected OATP2B1 hits for experimental testing.
+Compound InChiKey, group label (based on the machine learning model used), and scoring function from the compound docking into OATP1B1, OATP1B3, and OATP2B1, respectively, is listed in the .csv table.

+### Models_Conformal_Prediction.zip
+This .zip file contains conformal prediction models for OATP1B1, OATP1B3, and OATP2B1 transporters.

+### OATP1B1_actives.zip
+This .zip file contains conformal docking poses for all OATP1B1 actives identified in the fist round of experimental testing.

+### OATP1B3_actives.zip
+This .zip file contains conformal docking poses for all OATP1B3 actives identified in the fist round of experimental testing.

+### OATP1B1_actives.zip
+This .zip file contains conformal docking poses for all OATP2B1 actives identified in the fist round of experimental testing.